13.1. Sound Hardware¶

 Output and Input Devices¶

-In the usual, basic ‘Digital DJ’ setup (Laptop and MIDI or HID Controller or Laptop and External USB Audio Interface) all that needs to be configured are the Master and Headphones outputs.
+In the usual, basic ‘Digital DJ’ setup (Laptop en MIDI of HID-controller or Laptop en externe USB-audio-interface) all that needs to be configured are the Master and Headphones outputs.
 Though, there are many more output and input channels available for more complex setups, for example with external mixers, vinyl control or for broadcasting.

-All outputs are usually sent to a channel pair (stereo), though they can also be sent to one channel only (mono mixdown), for exampleif you’re short on output channels, like when you need to use one stereo output for both master and headphones (see Laptop and Splitter Cable).
+All outputs are usually sent to a channel pair (stereo), though they can also be sent to one channel only (mono mixdown), for exampleif you’re short on output channels, like when you need to use one stereo output for both master and headphones (see Laptop- en splitterkabel).

 Inputs can be mono or stereo (matching plugged sources, of course), except vinyl control inputs which require stereo to capture the entire control signal.